 1. Deposit – most lenders will require you to have a minimum deposit of 20% of the purchase price.
 Some lenders do provide products that allow for a smaller deposit however this will depend on your individual circumstances.

 2. Pre-approval – finance pre-approval allows you to bid at auction and submit offers with confidence knowing that your finance has been conditionally approved.
 Pre-approval are generally valid for 3 months while you search for your new home.
-Would you like to apply for a pre-approval?

 3. Required documentation – This will vary from lender to lender however generally speaking you will be required to provide ID, evidence of income, and details around your current financial position.